sneha-balamurali/fpga/introduction/red_pitaya.md

     - The 50 MHz cutoff ensures only valid signals enter the ADC.

 - **SMA Connectors:**
   - The gold metal connectors you see in figure 1.
 They are a type of coaxial connectors (carries signals inside a shielded cable).
+  - On Sheet 3 of 9 of the Red Pitaya Schematics v1.0.1[^2], “Analog front-end and analog-digital converter, FPGA bank 34”, it does not show a fixed 50 Ω termination for the inputs unlike for the outputs (on page 4).

 - **[SMA connector] → [Range setting circuit (jumpers)] → [Low-pass filter] → [ADC chip]**